Changissnz/nu_merchant_principal/README.md

    to help maintain intra-group perfect information on adversarial exploits.

-The freedom of differing styles of representation, all the while that suits the same purpose by expressing the same kind of information in totality, implies that this section's illustrating of group-directed deception is incomplete by
+The freedom of differing styles for representation, all the while that suits the same purpose by expressing the same kind of information in totality, implies that this section's illustrating of group-directed deception is incomplete by